 Trending Styles To Wear Every Day

-How to Style Faux Locs at Home
+How To Style Faux Locs At Home

-Trying to figure out what to do with your hair every morning can be a struggle.
+Trying to figure out what to do with your dark brown hair every morning can be a struggle.
 Figuring out how to style your hair when it’s already in a semi-permanent protective style is even harder.
 How do you do hair that’s already been styled?

 Like all protective styles, faux locs can look amazing on their own.
 That doesn’t mean you won’t want to change your look up occasionally, however.